 4. And lastly, there’s the married man who is the devil: the one whose wife thinks their life is bliss, and he is cheating with no intention of leaving her.
 (By the way, married women do all of these things, as well.)

-Whether or not dating a married man who isn’t divorced yet (but is in the process of divorce and his wife is on board with the divorce) is a controversial discussion.
+Dating a married man who isn’t divorced yet (but is in the process of divorce and his wife is on board with the divorce) is a controversial discussion.
 Some people think you should wait until someone is officially divorced, others think dating someone who is separated is OK.
 I think it’s a personal choice.